Patau Syndrome, also known as Trisomy 13, is a chromosomal defect caused by possessing three copies of chromosome 13.

-Patau Syndrome (trisomy 13) is a chromosomal defect caused by the presence of an extra chromosome 13.
-Affected patients typically have severe intellectual disability as well as physical abnormalities in various body locations.
-Notable findings include cutis aplasia, gastroschisis & omphalocele, holoprosencephaly (microcephaly and cyclopia), microphthalmia, rocker-bottom feet, cleft palate, and polydactyly.
-Patau syndrome patients also may present with congenital heart defects, commonly ASD and VSD.
-First trimester labs are remarkable for decreased PAPP-A and β-hCG, which may help suggest a diagnosis of Patau syndrome.
+Affected patients typically have severe intellectual disability (developmental delay), as well as various physical abnormalities.
+Notable findings include cutis aplasia, gastroschisis/omphalocele, holoprosencephaly (microcephaly and cyclopia), microphthalmia, rocker-bottom feet, cleft palate, and polydactyly.
+Patients also may present with congenital heart defects (commonly ASD & VSD).
+First trimester labs in pregnancy are remarkable for decreased PAPP-A and β-hCG, which may suggest a diagnosis of Patau syndrome.

 Find Patau Syndrome and other Chromosomal Abnormalities among Pixorize's visual mnemonics for the USMLE Step 1 and NBME Shelf Exams.